exoplatform/cs/server/tomcat/patch/src/main/resources/EXO-README.txt

        Go to exo-tomcat/bin by DOS Command (cmd) and run command: eXo.bat run

-   * Start exo-openfire server:
+   * Start exo-chatserver server:
      +) On the Windows platform
-       Open a DOS prompt command, go to exo-openfire/bin and type the command: openfired.exe
+       Open a DOS prompt command, go to exo-chatserver/bin and type the command: openfired.exe

      +) On Unix/Linux
-       Open a terminal, go to exo-openfire/bin and type the command:
+       Open a terminal, go to exo-chatserver/bin and type the command:
          ./openfire start

 -) How to access the eXo Collaboration Suite